 Youth players should not train like the pros

-We ended up talking about the YouTube people who have exploded.
+We [Davy and I] ended up talking about the YouTube people who have exploded…

-There’s a few who teach these tricks, that honestly a real coach would hate for his/her players to do.
+There are a few who teach these tricks, that a real coach would hate for their players to do.

-Many of these people on social media never played pro soccer, but they are good marketers.
+Many of these people on social media never played pro soccer, but they are good with technology & marketing.

 Even more important they don’t teach soccer to many players, instead they sit behind a computer and make videos to fool people.